 The Chet Holifield Federal Building (CHFB) is located in Laguna Niguel, California, between Los Angeles and San Diego, and approximately 4 miles from the Pacific Ocean coastline (see Figure 1-1).
 Construction of the CHFB was completed in 1971.
-The General Services Administration (GSA) proposes to remove existing tenants from the CHFB and relocate them to a newly constructed facility adjacent to the existing building or lease space in the Orange County market.
+The General Services Administration (GSA) proposes to remove existing tenants from the CHFB and relocate them to a newly constructed facility adjacent to the existing building or lease space in the Orange County market, and dispose of any excess property at the CHFB site.
+Future development of the CHFB site is not included as part of GSA's Proposed Action, but is considered as a reasonably foreseeable scenario as described in Chapter 2.
 The GSA has prepared this Environmental Impact Statement (EIS) in compliance with the National Environmental Policy Act (NEPA) of 1969 (42 United States Code [USC] 4321 et seq.), GSA Public Building Service (PBS) NEPA Desk Guide, and other relevant federal and state laws and regulations.
 This EIS discloses the direct, indirect, and cumulative environmental impacts that would result from the Proposed Action and alternatives.